realslacker/Redirector-Plugin/README.md

 Redirector Plugin is a plugin for WolfCMS.
 It provides an provides an interface to manage redirects for URLs served by WolfCMS.

+Adapted from Redirector by Design Spike <http://designspike.ca>
+Major contributions and original idea by Cody at Desgin Spike

 Licensed under the MIT license http://www.opensource.org/licenses/mit-license.php